Max Planck Research Group "Naturalistic Social Cognition"

 Investigating how infants use social information to learn about plants provides a window into the complex interplay of evolutionary and developmental factors that allow human beings to accumulate cultural knowledge.
 This type of intergenerational knowledge transfer enables us to survive and thrive in environments across the world.

-The Max Planck Research Group "Naturalistic Social Cognition: Developmental and Evolutionary Perspectives" will use an interdisciplinary approach to examine social learning and social cognition in naturalistic contexts by combining theory and methodologies from cognitive science, developmental psychology, evolutionary theory and biological anthropology.
+The Max Planck Research Group "Naturalistic Social Cognition" will use an interdisciplinary approach to examine social learning and social cognition in naturalistic contexts by combining theory and methodologies from cognitive science, developmental psychology, evolutionary theory and biological anthropology.

 The research group started its work in January 2015.